Funding your learning

 The course begins with a week of in-person teaching (Monday–Friday) at the Cromwell Hotel in Stevenage.
 This immersive taught week brings together clinicians from across the UK to learn from expert speakers and to share practice and experience.

-Following the taught week, participants have three months to complete a written academic assignment.
-The programme is equivalent to 200 study hours in total.
+Following the taught week, participants have three months to complete an assignment.

 Ongoing support is provided throughout the assignment period via online tutorials and academic guidance, alongside peer learning and support from the cohort.